 The third example demonstrates how to use the

-Upload the example and open the serial monitor with the baud set to 115200.
+Run the example and open a terminal window to the Barcode Scanner's port.
 Once the terminal window is open, type in the command you want to use and press ENTER.
 Refer to the Scan Settings Manual for the Command Table (found starting on page 78).
 If the command is not recognized, the code prints out the code is invalid.